 1126 Queens Highway, Long Beach, CA 90802

 Not for the easily scared or for children under thirteen, the Queen Mary transforms itself into a haunted ship in the spirit of Halloween.
-There are monsters and mazes for twenty nights from Sept.
-27th through Nov.
-2nd.
+This annual Halloween haunt features “6 haunted mazes, a 4D theater experience, hundreds of monsters, immersive attractions, live entertainment,” and more.
+The frights begin September 26th and continue for 23 “haunted evenings through November 2nd.”
 Tickets are available online and vary in price depending on when you plan to arrive.

 Scarium of the Pacific